The Marshmallow Challenge doesn’t deliver. There are better alternatives.

 I love TED talks.
 I love experiential learning activities.
 Both have so much potential to reveal powerful and challenging learning.
 So, you’d think that I’d love a TED talk about experiential learning… but I was disappointed when I saw this Marshmallow Challenge presentation.

 It doesn’t deliver what it promises.
 Here’s why…

 What is the Marshmallow Challenge?

-In this iteration (and there are many variants out there), several teams of four compete against each other to build the tallest tower they can, using a set amount of uncooked spaghetti sticks, sticky tape and string, within 18 minutes.
+In this iteration (and there are many variants out there – like ours, which we’ve tweaked so that it’s actually effective!), several teams of four compete against each other to build the tallest tower they can, using a set amount of uncooked spaghetti sticks, sticky tape and string, within 18 minutes.
 The finished structure must support a marshmallow on top and be fully freestanding.
 The team with the tallest legal structure wins.

 As you may imagine, this is a memorable and engaging activity.
 It’s fun, and creates a real buzz.
 It’s understandable that lots of Learning & Development professionals like to use it; they get good feedback from participants who enjoy the game.
 But do they get good results?

 The activity itself is task-focused.
 It’s easy to measure success.
 No matter how complex the team interactions become, or even the spaghetti structures themselves, the best performing team is the one with the tallest tower.

 The instructions on how to run this activity are essentially:

 - Read the rules out 3 times